ericbrustad/Admin-esxape-ride/README-ENGINE-API.md

 1. Copy `.env.local.example` to `.env.local` and fill in the Supabase project URL plus anon/service keys.
-2. Install dependencies with `yarn install` from the repository root.
+2. Install dependencies with `npm install` from the repository root.
 3. Apply the SQL migrations:

    ```bash